HadoukenIO/layouts-service/README.md

 OpenFin Layouts uses the new Services framework to expose its API to consuming applications.
 You can see the documentation for these APIs here:  http://cdn.openfin.co/jsdocs/alpha/fin.desktop.Service.html.

 This project consist of 3 parts:
-1. The Layouts Service, which manages the state of windows.
+1. The Layouts Service, which manages the state of windows, tabs and layouts
-2. The Layouts Client, which exposes calls to undock and opt-out of snapping behavior.
+2. The Layouts Client, which exposes calls to programatically control snap/dock, tabbing and save/restore.
 3. Layout Service Demo app, demonstrating the different features of OpenFin Layout

 ### Dependencies
-- OpenFin version for applications using Layouts >= 9.61.33.32
+- OpenFin version for applications using Layouts = 9.61.33.32
 - OpenFin version used in the Layouts Service = 9.61.33.32
 - RVM >=  4.4.1.1